-Each Unit consists of one share of common stock and two Warrants, each exercisable for one share of common stock, each as described further below.
-The Units will not be issued or certificated.
-Purchasers of Units will receive only shares of common stock and Warrants.
-The common stock and Warrants may be transferred separately immediately upon issuance.
+Each unit consists of one share of common stock and one warrant exercisable for one share of common stock, each as described further below.
+The units will not be issued or certificated.
+Purchasers will receive only shares of common stock and warrants.
+The common stock and warrants may be transferred separately immediately upon issuance.